 Only at the very end, professor Wieman will explain the correct solution and answer follow-up questions.
 Ascertaining the students’ understanding from the questions they ask, he decides if it is time to move on.
 All of which takes around 10 minutes.

-There are 3 reasons why active learning works so well.
+Three reasons active learning works

 The students are actively working on interesting problems.
 And as they all voted for an answer right at the beginning, they have a stake in the outcome.
-That means their brains decide that the information covered is important to be remembered and are hence more receptive for learning.
+That means their brains decide that the information covered is important to be remembered and are hence more receptive to learning.

 By solving problems alone and in groups they dive deeply into the material.
 Explaining to a peer engages novel mental processes.
 As a result they construct new synaptic pathways inside their brains.

-The sciences of passive vs. active learning
+Passive vs. active learning

 A large body of research has shown big differences in the outcomes between passive and active learning.
 In one carefully executed experiment, physics instructors taught their course in two ways: some classes were taught in a conventional style and others using active learning.
 Even though the teachers were the same and the students were similar, on average the active learners doubled their understanding when they were tested at the end of the course.